 - Melt butter and oil in a large cast iron skillet set over high heat until it sizzles.
 Sear the steak for 3 minutes, undisturbed, then flip and repeat on the opposite side.

 - Then, remove the pan from the heat and tent it with foil.
 Leave it to continue cooking in the residual heat of the pan to your desired doneness, anywhere from 5-10 minutes.
-Use a thermometer to check the temperature; 120-130 degrees F is rare, while 130-135 degrees F is medium rare.
+Use a meat thermometer to check the temperature; 120-130 degrees F is rare, while 130-135 degrees F is medium rare.

 - When the steak reaches your desired temperature, transfer it to a cutting board to rest for 10 minutes.